 Lou Antonio played his bumbling dad, Joseph, and Ellen Travolta (sister of John) played his mother, Dorothy.

 Billy was the middle child – he had a younger sister named Tina (Denise Miller) and an estranged-from-his-dad older brother Tony Herbert Manucci (Greg Antonacci).

-Billy was trying to do well in college (he wanted to be a teacher), but there were many distractions – his daytime job at the Tasty Treats ice cream parlor (on an undetermined street with the address 3519).
+Billy was trying to do well in college (he wanted to be a teacher), but there were many distractions – his daytime job at the Tasty Treats ice cream parlour (on an undetermined street with the address 3519).

 His two dimwitted best friends were Al “Kingfish” Sorrentino (Ralph Seymour) – who carried a boom box with him everywhere – and numbskull Bernard Fusco (Gary Prendergast).

 The show was heavily influenced by Saturday Night Fever (1977).
-The theme song became a top five hit two months after the series had been cancelled.
+The theme song became a top-five hit two months after the series had been cancelled.